backup-isaac/GTSR-telemetry-server/README.md

 ## Connecting to Jenkins

+The Jenkins server in production can be accessed either at https://jenkins.solarracing.me or via an ssh tunnel.

-This Jenkins server is only accessible by reverse tunneling into production.First you *must* connect to the Georgia Tech VPN (ssh traffic is only accessible within the Georgia Tech network, so eduroam/gtwifi won't work).
+To tunnel, you *must* connect to the Georgia Tech VPN (ssh traffic is only accessible within the Georgia Tech network, so eduroam/gtwifi won't work).
 Then, proxy-jenkins.sh will tunnel traffic on port 8080 to localhost:8088. *Note the final digit is different.*

 Run

 ```
 ./proxy-jenkins.sh PRISM_ID
 ```
 And then navigate to your web browser to localhost:8088 to access Jenkins jobs.
-We may in the future expose Jenkins to Georgia Tech IPs once we get an SSL cert and we deem it safe enough
+We may in the future restrict Jenkins to Georgia Tech IPs via https://jenkins.solarracing.me
 ## Architecture

 ## Data Protocol